solid-design-system/solid/packages/components/README.md

 # Solid

-A forward-thinking library of web components.

-- Works with all frameworks 🧩
-- Works with CDNs 🚛
-- Fully customizable with CSS 🎨
-- Includes an official dark theme 🌛
-- Built with accessibility in mind ♿️
-- Open source 😸
+Solid Components provide a robust foundation for Union Investment's digital interfaces.
+Built with three core principles:

+1. 🌟 **Consistent & usable**
+2. 🧩 **Flexible & reusable**
+3. 🛠️ **Reliable & maintainable**

+Check out the [full documentation](https://solid-design-system.fe.union-investment.de/x.x.x/storybook/) for detailed information.

-Initially based on [Shoelace](https://shoelace.style), developed and designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska)..
+Initially based on [Shoelace](https://shoelace.style), developed and designed in New Hampshire by [Cory LaViska](https://twitter.com/claviska).

 ## License

 This repository is licensed under MIT, except the fonts, icons and images, which are licensed under their respective licenses.
+Read the [full license](LICENSE.md) for more information.